-The watermains in the Cottage Park area were installed in 1965 as part of City project 188.
-The watermains on this segment of Bellaire Avenue were installed in 1957 and 1960.
-These watermains are cast iron pipe and are in good condition.
-There have been a total of four watermain breaks in the project areas since the Public Works Department began tracking this history in 1991.
-This is likely due to the shifting of the soils in the area.
+The watermain in the area west of Campbell Avenue was installed between 1952 and 1980.
+The watermain from Campbell Avenue to the east was installed prior to 1952.
+All watermain is either cast iron pipe or ductile iron pipe and are generally in good condition.
+There have been a total of two (2) watermain breaks in the project area since the Public Works Department began tracking this history in 1991.
+(Refer to Exhibits 5 - 7) This is likely due to the shifting of the soils in the area.
 Cast iron watermain pipe should have a useful life of 100 to 150 years and while it is more brittle (thus more susceptible to cracking) than ductile iron pipe used today, it is recommended that the existing pipe remain in service and that occasional breaks due to ground movement be repaired as needed.